How to Use Claude Cowork to Turn a Folder of Drafts Into a Board or Leadership Meeting Packet

 "rules": [

-"Read the files in the folder and report what each appears to be.",
+"Read the files in source-drafts and report what each appears to be.",

 "Propose the final packet order before assembly."